ssebs/ssebs-www/content/blog/vibe-coding-1.md

 	return combined
 ```

 This would have taken me at least an hour or two to code myself, since I'm not familiar with the API.
 This also supports multiple MeshInstance3D's in 1 scene, which is good.

-#### Skeleton generation for ragdoll physics on multiple character skins
+#### 2. Skeleton generation for ragdoll physics on multiple character skins

-Without going too much into the code (see [this file](https://github.com/ssebs/DankNooner/blob/main/v2/entities/player/characters/scripts/ragdoll_controller.gd) if you're interested), I have multiple character skins in my game, and I want them to all be able to ragdoll when you crash on your bike.
+Without going too much into the code (see [this file](https://github.com/ssebs/DankNooner/blob/main/v2/entities/player/characters/scripts/ragdoll_controller.gd) if you're interested), I wanted to create a ragdoll effect when you crash on your bike for my character skins.

+I have multiple characters, each with a "Mesh" (what the character looks like) and a "Skeleton" (what animations & ragdoll use) that needs to be created.

 The godot docs say to create a skeleton simulation in the UI, then tweak a bunch of values & save it into the scene.
-This is fine for a single character, but since I'm going to have a bunch, I needed to generate this.
+This is fine for a single character, but since I'm going to have a bunch, I needed to automate this.

-To get claude to help, I ran the manual steps once, but took note of all the constraint values that were needed.
-> These are needed so when a character ragdolls, their leg doesn't bend forward & through their chest.

-I hard-coded these values once in the editor & wrote them into a dictionary.

-Then, I told claude:
+To achieve this, I:
+- Ran the manual steps once (following the docs)
+  - Clicked generate in Godot's UI
+  - Performed some bone cleanup (totally normal, I swear)
+  - Added constrain values for each bone I cared about. (e.g. not each finger, just the arms/legs/head)
+  - > A constraint basically tells a joint to limit it's rotation, say to stop a leg from bending forward or through the body
+- Saved each of these contraint values to a Dictionary / map for claude to use later
+- Wrote up a prompt for claude

+The prompt:

 `@CLAUDE.md @filepath_of_script.gd - Using ragdoll_bone_constraints_base as a map, create a function to generate bones for skel_root.
 Only include bones listed in the map, and add constraints following the values.`

+The reference code:

 ```gdscript
 ## Needs to be generated in code, used in ragdoll simulation